 Scattered California Roll, California Roll Chirashi Sushi

 This Scattered California Roll comes under the category of “Why didn’t we think of this?”
-But we’re thankful that Grace Parisi came up with the idea (more about Grace below).
+But we’re thankful that Grace Parisi came up with the idea (there’s more about Grace below).

 This recipe is in the chirashi sushi category.
 The name means “scattered sushi” in Japanese, and it’s the easiest sushi to make because, rather than rolling everything nice and tidy in a sheet of seaweed (it takes both practice and seaweed), the ingredients are scattered atop a bowl of rice.